azolee/validator/docs/Rules.md

 - **Usage**: `url`

 ### `min`
 - **Description**: Validates that the data is greater than or equal to a minimum value.
+Supports numeric, string, and array data types.
 - **Usage**: `min:value`

 ### `max`
 - **Description**: Validates that the data is less than or equal to a maximum value.
+Supports numeric, string, and array data types.
 - **Usage**: `max:value`

 ### `in`